A solid hard product and exceptional ground service positions Thai Airways First Class as one for the bucket list.

 Thai Airways First Class has been on my wishlist for quite some time.
 While it tends to receive mixed reviews, the ground experience (inclusive of a one hour massage and buggy service for first class travellers departing Bangkok) is lauded as one of the best.

-Throw in a full caviar service, vintage Champagne (Dom Perignon 2009), the lure of the 747 plus authentic Thai cuisine, and you’ll begin to understand why a jaunt in Thai Airways First Class isn’t one to miss.
+Throw in full caviar service, vintage Champagne (Dom Perignon), a chance to sit in the nose of the iconic 747 plus authentic Thai cuisine, and you’ll begin to understand why a jaunt in Thai Airways First Class isn’t one to miss.

 Booking my Thai Airways First Class ticket